canyie/Dreamland/README.md

 ## Install
 1. Install Magisk (the latest version is recommended).
-2. Install [Riru](https://github.com/RikkaApps/Riru) from Magisk Repo.
+2. Install [Riru](https://github.com/RikkaApps/Riru) or turn on Zygisk in Magisk app and reboot.
-3. Download and install Dreamland in Magisk Manager or custom recovery.
+3. Download and install Dreamland in Magisk app.
+Installing from custom recovery is NO longer supported.
 4. Install [Dreamland Manager](https://github.com/canyie/DreamlandManager/releases)
 5. Reboot.
 (For Magisk < 21006, you have to reboot twice.)